 Key Differences Between Denisovan vs Neanderthal

 There are many key differences between the Denisovans and the Neanderthals.
-We know far more about Neanderthals than Denisovans, but we know enough to qualify Denisovans as a separate ancient human.
-The eras in which Denisovans and Neanderthals lived differ from one another, though their time on Earth did indeed overlap.
+We know far more about Neanderthals than Denisovans, but we know enough to qualify Denisovans as separate ancient humans.
+The eras in which Denisovans and Neanderthals lived differed from one another, though their time on Earth did indeed overlap.

 Let’s discuss what we know about these ancient beings in more detail now.